 Some VoIP phone systems come with virtual assistants, like Vonage’s Vee.
 Use that to your business’s advantage to make it convenient for the agent to go back and forth between CRM software, the phone call, and whatever else the agent is doing on their computer.
 Being able to gather all this data and relay to the customer how this data will be used is key to gaining the customer’s trust in the chatbot to get the job done.

 Don’t let your customers think that they’re talking to a human when in reality they’re talking to a bot.
 One way to prevent this is by using a picture of a robot and adding “bot” to whatever name you decide to give it.
 The more obvious it is to a customer who they’re speaking to, the less likely they’ll get upset if the interaction doesn’t go as expected.

 If a customer thinks they’re talking to a person and starts asking difficult questions, then gets frustrated that the requests can’t be resolved, they’re going to think your business hires incompetent agents when in reality, you’re trying to offer a simple, self-service channel.
-When you’re outlining what the bot is capable of from the very beginning, the customer can decide for his/herself what the best course of action is.
+When you’re outlining what the bot is capable of from the very beginning, the customer can decide what the best course of action is.
 This acts almost like a security blanket for the customer if the experience isn’t what they’re expecting.